Write a function that takes a DOM node as input and converts it into a plain JavaScript object.

 The returned object must include:

-: the node’s tag name for element nodes (e.g. "DIV"
+type: the node’s tag name for element nodes (e.g. "DIV", "SPAN") or #text for text nodes.

-: an object of attribute key-value pairs (empty object for nodes without attributes).children
+attributes: an object of attribute key-value pairs (empty object for nodes without attributes).

-: an array of recursively converted child nodes (empty array if none).value
+children: an array of recursively converted child nodes (empty array if none).

 <div id="root" class="main">